 The board of directors of Labec Century will be comprised of five members, with the shareholder holding the majority of Class A shares entitled to appoint three members of the board, and the other shareholder entitled to appoint two members.
 If either shareholder's aggregate holding of Class B shares or Class C shares falls below 25% of such shares then outstanding, then that shareholder will be entitled to appoint one member, and the shareholder holding 75% or more of such shares will be entitled to appoint four members unless the shareholders otherwise agree.
 If a shareholder holds shares that in the aggregate represent less than 15% of the total issued and outstanding Class B shares and Class C shares, then that shareholder will not be entitled to appoint any directors to the board of Labec Century.
-The chairman of the board will be nominated by whichever shareholder holds more than 50% of the Class A shares of Labec Century.
-If neither Labec Century nor WISCO ADI hold more than 50% of the Class A shares then the chairman of the board will be elected by simple majority of the board.
+The chairman of the board will be nominated by whichever shareholder holds more than 50% of the Class A shares then the chairman of the board will be elected by simple majority of the board.

 If WISCO ADI owns an aggregate of Class B shares and Class C shares comprising 40% or more of the total issued and outstanding Class B shares and Class C shares, the CEO and the CFO will be a nominee of WISCO ADI.
-If WISCO ADI owns a number of shares equal to more than 15% but less than 40% of the aggregate outstanding Class B shares and Class C shares, then the CEO will be a nominee of Century Holdings and the CFO or the COO will be a nominee of WISCO Canada.
+If WISCO ADI owns a number of shares equal to more than 15% but less than 40% of the aggregate outstanding Class B shares and Class C shares, then the CEO will be a nominee of Century Holdings and the CFO or the COO will be a nominee of WISCO ADI